What is an IGC?

 David Felder is a Director of the Law Debenture Pension Trust Corporation (Law Deb).
 He joined Law Deb in July 2002 as a professional pension fund trustee.
 David is a Fellow of the Chartered Institute for Securities and Investment and was previously a senior fund manager, specialising in fixed income investment.
 David applies his extensive investment and trustee experience to help with the monitoring of the performance of Fidelity’s investment funds and the consideration of possible changes to the fund range offered to DC investors.

-Julian is Head of Workplace Investing.
-Julian leads the overall strategic and corporate management of our DC businesses in the UK.
-Julian joined Fidelity in 2004 as Head of UK DC Business Development and later became Head of the UK DC Business.
-He has over 25 years’ experience in the corporate pensions market.
-Julian ensures that the Independent Members of the IGC are provided with all of the necessary support and information to undertake their roles effectively.
+Daniel is Head of UK Full Service - Workplace Investing, leading the overall strategic and corporate management of Fidelity's DC businesses in the UK.
+Daniel joined Fidelity in 2002 and has over 20 years’ experience in the corporate pensions market.
+Daniel ensures that the Independent Members of the IGC are provided with all of the necessary support and information to undertake their roles effectively.
 In addition he ensures that the IGC members have full access to Fidelity resources and are consulted on business strategy and change projects.

 Paul Mason – Fidelity Representative